IRCC updates: Frequently Asked Questions

 I am a current DCS student at UVic and my spouse or common-law partner hasn’t come to Canada yet.
 Can they still apply for an open work permit?

-Effective March 19, 2024, open work permits will only be available to spouses of international students in:
+As of January 21, 2025, open work permits are only available to spouses of international students in:

-If your program at UVic is listed above, your spouse or common-law partner may still be eligible for an open work permit.
+If you meet the criteria listed above, your spouse or common-law partner may still be eligible for an open work permit.

-If your UVic program is not listed above but your spouse or common-law partner submitted an open work permit application to IRCC before March 19, 2024, they may be eligible for an open work permit based on the previous criteria.
+If you do not meet the criteria above but your spouse or common-law partner submitted an open work permit application to IRCC before March 19, 2024 (for DCS certificate or diploma program students), they may be eligible for an open work permit based on the previous criteria.

 I have been admitted as a DCS post-secondary certificate or diploma program student for an upcoming term and my spouse or common-law partner has been approved for an open work permit with my study permit approval, but we haven't travelled to Canada yet.
 Will they still be able to come to Canada with me?